Pulse forecasting FAQ

 Forecasting the near future is more accurate than forecasting further into the future.
-95% of the forecasts match the actual outcome when forecasting 1 or 2 days into the future.
-85-90% of the forecasts match the actual outcome when forecasting 1 or 2 weeks into the future.
+95% of the forecasts match the actual outcome when forecasting one or two days into the future.
+85-90% of the forecasts match the actual outcome when forecasting one or two weeks into the future.
 We constantly work on improving accuracy.

-The inventory simulation report shows how much inventory there is in total, not considering campaign delivery rules and campaigns competing for the same inventory.
+The Inventory Simulation report shows how much inventory there is in total, not considering campaign delivery rules and campaigns competing for the same inventory.
 Insertion policy settings limit available inventory for a specific campaign.
-For example, if there are 3 pre-rolls set for each pre-roll break, only one of the positions can be used by a campaign, but the inventory report would consider this as 3 possible impressions.
+For example, if there are three pre-rolls set for each pre-roll break, only one of the positions can be used by a campaign, but the inventory report would consider this as three possible impressions.